 Projects

-This study examines the experiences of youth and teens receiving medical care for sickle cell disease may experience stigma and racism.
-We will also examine their experiences with pain, adverse life experiences and COVID-19.
-Study results will help us better understand barriers youth and teens may be facing that can be addressed to improve care.
+This study examines the experiences of youth and teens receiving medical care for sickle cell disease including any negative perceptions they may experience.
+We will also examine their experiences with pain and other adverse life experiences.
+Study results will help us better understand factors that may affect their care and identify ways to improve support and treatment.

 Project Details: